SamuelReeder/snap-gpt/README.md

 # snap-gpt
-Automate your snapchat interactions using GPT-4
+Automate your Snapchat interactions using GPT-4